 In 2014, Venturer Scout Cameron Brown won Dragonskin with team members Jamie Kirk, Charlee Michel, Hayden Ward and Jake Juretic to become only the second single unit to take out this prestigious leadership competition over 3 successive years (note a combined team took it out 5 years in succession!)
 Charlee, Jake and Hayden made history by being members of 2 successive teams.
 This has only ever achieved by one other Venturer scout in the history of the competition.

 In 2014, Amy H led a Scout team to our 5th first place for 1st Caringbah at the NSW State Rally winning against over 650 other scouts.
-This reflected a significant “trifecta” for 1st Caringbah in that we won 1st place at Scout Rally, Scout Hike and Dragonskin all in the same year. Â No other Scout Group has ever achieved this.
+This reflected a significant “trifecta” for 1st Caringbah in that we won 1st place at Scout Rally, Scout Hike fake rolex for sale and Dragonskin all in the same year. Â No other Scout Group has ever achieved this.

 In 2015, Venturer Scout Jake Juretic led his team of Jacob Vartanian, Matt Rafferty and Oscar Peterson to win Dragonskin 2015 at Penrose State Forest and marked the 4th successive win for 1st Caringbah Venturer Scouts.
 Plus Jake made history by being one of only 2 Venturer scouts to be in 3 winning teams in the 31 years the competition has been run.